Chetan-Raut/Java-4-BSc/README.md

 4. Compile and run the Java program using a suitable Java compiler or integrated development environment (IDE).

 5. Study the code and experiment with different inputs to gain a better understanding of the data structure and algorithm being demonstrated in Java.

-## Program List

-You can explore each program here:

 ## Resources